-The diagram below shows the BSCR for the Company at 31st December 2018 and 2017, split by risk module.
-The outer ring shows the total diversified BSCR and the level of diversification benefit realised within the Group.
+The diagram below shows the BSCR for the Company at $31^{st}$ December 2019 with a comparison against the previous reporting date, $31^{st}$ December 2018.
+The BSCR has been shown split by risk module.
+The outer ring shows the total diversified BSCR, the level of diversification benefit realised within the Group and, where relevant, any transitional benefit in moving to the new capital regime.
 The inner ring shows each risk module as a proportion of total undiversified capital.
-Figures are in €'000.
+Figures are in $\xi'000$ .